svalinn/DAGMC/doc/usersguide/get_install.rst

 MOAB
 ======

 The master branch of MOAB is currently at version 4.9.2, which is the earliest version that may be used.
+We have recently updated the DAGMC interface which is now on Version 2.0

 Create a MOAB directory to install in
 ::
     prompt%> mkdir -p $HOME/dagmc_bld/MOAB/bld
     prompt%> cd $HOME/dagmc_bld/MOAB

 If installing MOAB from the git repository:
 ::